Rites for a New World

 They understand research as art and art as the manifestation of belief.
 Their collaborative process values experimentation, rigor, and intimacy, privileging the speculative, the emotional, and the symbolic.
 Through recursive image-making, they generate culture, belief, and cosmology.

-I FEEL LOVE is an intimate installation exploring queer embodiment, chronic illness, and protest in speculative futures.
-Through scent, sculpture, sound and video works (including TAKE ME HOME TONIGHT and YOU ARE NOT ALONE) MARIA weaves together personal and collective rituals of survival, touch, and care.
+TAKE ME HOME TONIGHT v2.0 is an intimate installation exploring queer embodiment, chronic illness, and protest in speculative futures.
+Through sculpture and installation works MARIA weaves together personal and collective rituals of survival, friendship, and care.

 MARIA (b.
 Pierre, SD, USA) is a high-femme Latine/American writer, performer and artist who moonlights as a karaoke host.
 She builds and writes sculptural installations, performances, video and sound that eviscerate and reassemble the intersections of solidarity, chronic illness, race and their respective cosmologies in relation to speculative worlds.
 By using herself and the body with its endless potentials and failures as a conduit and muse she shatters through mediums to reflect the shifting nature of self-growth and conceptions of reality.
 She combines and oscillates between natural and digital materials to engineer and imagine radical bodily connections between cyber and organic networks as sites for liberatory seeds.
 MARIA nurtures these by diving headfirst into exploring pain (bodily, emotional, communal, spiritual) and its possibilities as a grounding for transformation and transmutation.